actualizado

 Puede acoger a nómadas digitales

 The wifi is fast.
 However, this is not a good exchange for a full-time remote worker, or someone that doesn't have complete scheduling flexibility.
-Our exchange hours are relatively fixed M-Th morning till noon
+Our exchange hours are relatively fixed M-Th morning until mid afternoon.

 • Espacio para aparcar autocaravanas